 For the heaviest amount of traffic and the most prospective buyers, host your estate sale on the weekend.
 Keep in mind that hosting your estate sale over a holiday weekend can be a toss up, though, since many people travel out of town.
 And never hold an estate sale on Christmas or Thanksgiving, even if it falls on a weekend.

-Advertising is key to getting buyers to your estate sale.
-There’s always a chance that a handful of people will walk or drive by, but the serious buyers scour for the best sales by looking online, on social media, and in newspapers.
+Part of the work involved with learning how to have an estate sale is remembering to advertise.
+Advertising is key to piquing the interest of buyers and getting the word out that you’re having an estate sale.
+There’s always a chance that a handful of people will walk or drive by, but serious buyers scour for the best sales by looking online, on social media, and in newspapers.
 Be sure to take pictures of your most appealing items, showcase a range of what types of things people will find at your sale, highlight rare items and bargain bins, and triple-check that the date, hours, and address are correct.

 Presentation and flow can be big factors in the success of your estate sale.
 Be sure to lay everything out in an obvious manner, clearly mark prices, spread your items out to keep the flow going, and avoid any layouts that can cause traffic jams.
 Make it easy for you to keep an eye on valuable items like jewelry, antiques, or collector’s items.
 If you’re hosting the sale in your current home, be sure to clearly mark any items that are not for sale.
 If you rent a portable container, you can hide away items you want to keep — or even use it for additional display space, since it sits right at ground level.
 It provides shade and protection from the elements, and if you don’t sell everything on the first day, it will be easy to hold another sale without having to lug everything back inside and then out again.

 Estate sales are incredibly popular.
 At times, you may have dozens of people in the house at the same time.
-With that in mind, it’s best to be prepared with several helpers that can mingle throughout the home.
+Cover your bases while estate sale planning by being prepared with several helpers that can mingle throughout the home.
 Even if their sole purpose is to direct all questions to you, that’s still a huge help!
 But if they want extra friend points, taking some of the stress off of you by acting as additional “cashiers” can really make a huge impact!

 One of the major ways that estate sales differ from garage sales is that you’re likely to make a lot more money.
 This also means that it’s imperative to know and understand the tax laws surrounding estate sales, as you’ll likely owe taxes from the event.
 In states like Delaware, Alaska, New Hampshire, Oregon, and Montana, you may be exempt from tax of any kind from your estate sale, but this is not the case in other states.